AaronLiuIsCool/Effective-Java-Third-Edition-Reading-Notes/src/chapter4/NOTES.md

    Collections.unmodifiableList(Arrays.asList(PRIVATE_VALUES));
 ```
+{Aaron notes: Above is an important design.}

 Alternatively, you can make the array private and add a public method that returns a copy of a private array:

 ```
 private static final Thing[] PRIVATE_VALUES = { ... };

 public static final Thing[] values() {
     return PRIVATE_VALUES.clone();
 }
 ```
+{Aaron notes: Above is an important design.}
 To choose between these alternatives, think about what the client is likely to do with the result.
 Which return type
 will be more convenient?
 Which will give better performance?